Spirit of the Entrepreneur: How and Why to Make Money Doing Workshops

 6. Tell People About Your Workshop

 Set a date, time and location for your workshop.
-We can help you with all the details in a Spirit of the Entrepreneur session, the Esozone Codex, and the deluxe consultation option.
-Basically, you go to the places where your target market spend time and put your offer in front of them.
+We can help you with all the details in a Spirit of the Entrepreneur session, the Esozone Codex, and personal undoing sessions and training.
+Basically, you go to the places where your target market spend time, find out what they really want, craft an offer based on your findings, and put your offer in front of them.
 Talk to folks about it.
 Put up flyers.
 Put ads on local listings online and in local papers.
+Find teachers, leaders, and other network hubs in your market and create win-win situations for them, their clients, and yourself.
 Be creative and come up with other ways to share your offering with people.

 It’s as simple as that!

 It really is that simple.
-Trust that you’ll learn what you need to know along the way.
+Trust that you’ll learn and adapt as necessary along the way.
 If you ever have any questions, find people who are doing something similar to you and ask them how they do it.
 You can learn anything you need to know, just like you did when you were learning about your hobby, interest or passion.
 Once you make sharing your knowledge and value with other people one of your passions, making money will excite you just as much as your other interests.

 A Very Cool Secret…

 A cool secret about all of this is: